ipfs/go-ipld-eth/plugin/README.md

 }
 ```

-What happens if we follow to the `8` children?
+What happens if we follow to the `8` child?

 ```
 ipfs dag get z43AaGEtGPmuXQpwmknmt7hcQRRuoX6SjgDaMTfkxYcXJMn4VPx/tx/8